[How To] Detox Safely

 Opioid Withdrawal Symptoms

 Opioid withdrawal symptoms differ from other drug withdrawal symptoms such as alcohol or methamphetamine.
 The effects can vary with every person, and it’s impossible to predict which withdrawal symptoms will present themselves and to what degree.
-They can last from a few days up to several weeks, depending on a person’s body chemistry and the extent of their addiction.
+They can last from a few days up to several weeks, depending on their body chemistry and the extent of their addiction.

-Some examples of early Opioid withdrawal symptoms include:
+For example, early Opioid withdrawal symptoms include:

 - Increased anxiety